Harry Styles Of One Direction Is A Rock Star: New Album Rocks Hard For 2017

 One Direction’s Harry Styles is officially a rock star.
 He has already been recognized by some of the best in the music business for his new 2017 solo album, which will soon be released.

-Harry Styles of One Direction is a real rock star now.
-See this Inquisitr article for details.
+As the Inquisitr previously reported, Harry Styles of One Direction is a real rock star now.
 Styles has been giving clues for nearly a year now that he has become a classic rock musician.

-The One Direction crooner’s new music has been compared, by professionals at Hits Daily Double, the publication of the music industry itself, to both Queen and David Bowie.
+The One Direction crooner’s new music has been compared, by professionals at Hits Daily Double — the publication of the music industry itself — to both Queen and David Bowie.

 “[Harry Styles] has crafted a set that recalls the regal high-water mark of ’70s British rock, Bowie, and Queen in particular.
 The lead single, which could come out as soon as late April or early May, sounds like it would be a smash in any decade.”